cossacklabs/product-docs/content/acra/configuring-maintaining/general-configuration/acra-server/encryptor-config.md

 Group: `tokenization`

 Description: turns on consistent tokenization.
+Consistent tokenization means that the same plaintext will ALWAYS result in the same token.
+When disabled, the same plaintext will result in different tokens.

 By default (`consistent_tokenization: false`), Acra generates new value for every input value.
 For example, if application sends query `INSERT INTO table1 (age) values (25)` then Acra will generate 25 new values (if `token_type: int32` or `int64`) and replace `25` with new values.
 If `consistent_tokenization: true` then Acra will generate one random output value per input value.
 For `25` it will generate `76982` (just for example) and